Africa's Best Authentic Tailor-Made Safaris

 • Primates: The park is home to 13 primate species, including:

-• Chimpanzees: Kibale hosts one of the largest populations of chimpanzees in Uganda, making chimpanzee tracking a key attraction.
+• Chimpanzees: Kibale forest hosts one of the largest populations of chimpanzees in Uganda, making chimpanzee tracking a key attraction.

 • Red Colobus Monkeys: These endangered primates are frequently seen in the park.